juhannam/ctp431-2023/hw1/README.md

 # Homework #1: Making Music from Zero Using Python (Due Sep 24)

 ### Instruction
 The goal of this homework is to create a music piece using basic sound synthesis units (oscillators, filters, and envelopes) without any audio samples.
-The length of the song should be around 10 second.
+The length of the song should be around 10 seconds.

 ### Deliverable
 You should submit the source code (.ipynb) and audio file (.wav) via KLMS.